kelbelss/ethflo-contracts/README.md

 - **Create Fundraiser**: Users can create a fundraiser with a duration of 5 - 90 days and a goal of 10 - 100 million USDT.
 - **Donate**: Donors can donate any amount over 10 USDT.
-The donation will immediately be supplied to the UDST AAVE pool and start earning yield.
+The donation will immediately be supplied to the UDST Aave pool and start earning yield.
 - **Creator Withdraw**: If a fundraiser reaches its goal within the provided deadline, the creator will be allowed to withdraw the donated USDT.
 A 5% fee will be taken to prevent Sybil attacks.
-The amount owed will be withdrawn from AAVE and sent to the creator.
+The amount owed will be withdrawn from Aave and sent to the creator.
 - **Donor Token Claim**: Once a fundraiser has met its goal in the specified deadline, each donor will be able to claim EthFlo tokens in proportion to their donation.
 - **Donor Donation Claim**: If a fundraiser is not successful, each donor will be able to withdraw their donated amount by claiming it back.
-This USDT will come directly from AAVE.
+This USDT will come directly from Aave.

 This contract is currently deployed on the Sepolia Testnet.